Franklinton, Louisiana: 20th century to present

 In the early hours of January 11, 1935, a small group of white men forced their way into the Washington Parish jail in Franklinton, fatally shooting and beating Jerome Wilson, 30, an African-American man convicted of murder.
 He had pleaded for mercy.
 Five days earlier the Louisiana Supreme Court had granted Wilson a new trial, on the grounds that he had not received a fair trial.
 The decision cited that he was tried, convicted, and sentenced within ten days of his arrest in August in the slaying of Deputy Sheriff Delos C. Wood in a gunfight on the Wilson place.

 The lynch party took Wilson's body by car and dumped it along a rural road three miles (5 km) from town; then they dispersed.
 The body was found by a passerby on the road two hours later.
 Police officers said they thought Wilson was shot because his cries would have aroused parish authorities, who twice had thwarted attempts to lynch him.

 In 2005, much of Franklinton, as well as most of Washington Parish, sustained damage from Hurricane Katrina.
 It caused extensive damage along the Gulf Coast.

 Geography

 According to the United States Census Bureau, the town has a total area of 4.2 square miles (10.9 km^{2}), of which 4.1 square miles (10.7 km^{2}) is land and 0.04 square mile (0.1 km^{2}) (0.95%) is water.

 The Bogue Chitto River flows through the western edge of the town.

 Demographics

-2020 census

 As of the 2020 United States census, there were 3,662 people, 1,739 households, and 930 families residing in the town.